PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <img width="1471" alt="Screen Shot 2023-01-06 at 4 26 10 PM" src="https://user-images.githubusercontent.com/117952272/211392415-86ff62cb-8650-4877-873f-5bdf3f9d978b.png">
 <br/><br/>

-<b>After your email was succesfully verified you will be prompted to create the Root User password.
-When you are done press the Continue.<b/>
+<b>After your email was successfully verified you will be prompted to create the Root User password.
+When you are done press Continue.<b/>
 <br/>

 <img width="1225" alt="Screen Shot 2023-01-06 at 4 27 55 PM" src="https://user-images.githubusercontent.com/117952272/211393493-a64d04dc-1c00-481c-96d9-6d2762b3cc2d.png">
 <br/><br/>

-<b>The following step will be filling up the Contact Information and clicking to acknowledging the AWS Customer Agreement and press Continue again.<b/><br/><br/>
+<b>The following step will be filling up the Contact Information and clicking to acknowledge the AWS Customer Agreement and pressing Continue again.<b/><br/><br/>
 <img width="1064" alt="Screen Shot 2023-01-06 at 4 29 32 PM" src="https://user-images.githubusercontent.com/117952272/211395062-83b0e5e1-40ba-4095-9cf0-8ace034d3f23.png">
 <br/><br/>

 <b>As a final step we will have to choose a support plan.
-In our case the Free Basic support covers all our needs for this particular lab.
-When we are ready we will press Complete sign up to finalize our AWS account set up.<b/>
+In our case, the Free Basic support covers all our needs for this particular lab.
+When we are ready we will press Complete sign up to finalize our AWS account setup.<b/>
 <br/><br/>

 <img width="899" alt="Screen Shot 2023-01-06 at 4 33 49 PM" src="https://user-images.githubusercontent.com/117952272/211396018-5ed7511c-e2cf-4b5f-9f06-4e35403dcf03.png">